Generated coastal Alaska river scene for Situk River planning; not an exact location photo

 Consider Kenai, Talkeetna, or Kvichak-style alternatives only if travel logistics make sense.

-Check ADF&G Yakutat-area regulations and emergency orders before fishing the Situk.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check ADF&G Yakutat-area rules and emergency orders before fishing the Situk.
 Salmon, steelhead/rainbow, method, hook, and retention rules can change by date and reach.

 Situk River Trailhead